imritch/SQLServerAlwaysOn/AWS/Quick-Start-Guide.md

 # DC IP: <DC01PrivateIP from Step 2>
 # Domain Password: <your CONTOSO\Administrator password>
 # Computer Name: SQL02
+# When you execute the script 03-Join-Domain.ps1, it will automatically rename the computer to SQL02 and reboot the machine.
+# After the machine reboots, you need to execute the script again to join the domain.
 ```

 **Wait for restart**